 The abolitionist was undaunted, however, and Brown still advocated for the movement, traveling all over the country to raise money and obtain weapons for the cause.
 In the meantime, Kansas held elections and voted to be a free state in 1858.

-With Tubman, whom he called “General Tubman,” Brown began planning an attack on slaveholders, as well as a United States military armory, at Harpers Ferry, Virginia (now West Virginia), using armed freed slaves.
-He hoped the attack would help lay the groundwork for a slave revolt, and historians have called the raid a dress rehearsal for the Civil War.
+With Tubman, whom he called “General Tubman,” Brown began planning an attack on slaveholders, as well as a United States military armory, at Harpers Ferry, Virginia (now West Virginia), using armed freed enslaved people.
+He hoped the attack would help lay the groundwork for a revolt, and historians have called the raid a dress rehearsal for the Civil War.

-Brown recruited 22 men in all, including his sons Owen and Watson, and several freed slaves.
+Brown recruited 22 men in all, including his sons Owen and Watson, and several freed enslaved people.
 The group received military training in advance of the raid from experts within the abolitionist movement.

 John Brown's Raid

-The operation began on October 16, 1859, with the planned capture of Colonel Lewis Washington, a descendent of George Washington, at the former’s estate.
-The Washington family continued to own slaves.
+The operation began on October 16, 1859, with the planned capture of Colonel Lewis Washington, a distant relative of George Washington, at the former’s estate.
+The Washington family continued to own enslaved people.

 A group of men, led by Owen Brown, was able to kidnap Washington, while the rest of the men, with John Brown at the lead, began a raid on Harpers Ferry to seize both weapons and pro-slavery leaders in the town.
 Key to the raid’s success was accomplishing the objective — namely the seizure of the armory — before officials in Washington, D.C., could be informed and send in reinforcements.